lukelavery/bundles/readme.md

 ## How to use

 This software relies on good file management practice, and the below conventions should be followed to allow the automation process to work.
+See the example directory for an example of a correctly formatted bundle.

 #### File Structure